hartzka/ShortestPathSolver/README.md

 ## Command line instructions

-The next commands are executed from the root directory.
+The following commands are executed from the root directory.

 ### Testing